Autosomal dominant polycystic kidney disease: Dialysis

 Two modalities of dialysis can be used in the treatment of ADPKD patients: peritoneal dialysis and hemodialysis.
 Epidemiological data shows that ADPKD affects 5–13.4% of patients undergoing hemodialysis in Europe and in the United States, and about 3% in Japan.
 Peritoneal dialysis has usually been contra-indicated in ADPKD patients with large kidney and liver volumes, due to expected physical difficulties in the procedure and possible complications; however, no difference is seen in long-term morbidity between hemodialysis and peritoneal dialysis in ADPKD.

 Kidney transplant

 Kidney transplantation is accepted as the preferred treatment for ADPKD patients with ESRD.
 Among American patients on the kidney-transplant waiting list (as of December 2011), 7256 (8.4%) were listed due to cystic kidney disease and of the 16,055 renal transplants performed in 2011, 2057 (12.8%) were done for patients with cystic kidney disease, with 1,189 from deceased donors and 868 from living donors.

+Novel Therapies

+There are several novel therapies currently underway aimed at slowing the progression of disease in APKD.
+Alternative therapeutic options include water therapy, the use of lipid-lowering agents, antiproliferative analogues, and synthetic peptides.